Finding your way underwater can be tricky, Right?

 Learn to cover the basics here.

-One of the elements of both entry-level dive and advanced dive courses that challenges most divers is the navigation.
+One of the elements of both entry-level dive and advanced dive courses that challenge most divers is the navigation.

 So learning to navigate properly is a critical skill to learn to become a safe and successful diver.

 The first and most important thing to understand is that navigation underwater is quite a bit more challenging than on land.